Stock Market Forecast for the Next 5 Years

 Forecaster’s predictions are skewed by politics, and while political battles are still to be waged, the Republicans have control of the government and they’ll be able to pass helpful, cost-saving legislation, and force the flow of money out of the public sector and back into the private sector.
 This transition of American wealth will launch a golden era for the United States.

-Why is the market outlook so rosy?
+Why is the Market Outlook so Rosy beyond 2025?

 $ Trump tax cuts